cometbft/cometbft/docs/qa/README.md

 File [method](./method.md) keeps track of the process followed to obtain the results used to decide if a release is passing the Quality Assurance process.
 The results obtained in each release are stored in their own directory.
-The following releases have undergone the Quality Assurance process:
+The following releases have undergone the Quality Assurance process, and the corresponding reports include detailed information on tests and comparison with the baseline.

-* [TM v0.34.x](./v034/TMCore.md), which was tested just before releasing Tendermint Core v0.34.22
+* [TM v0.34.x](./v034/TMCore.md) - Tested prior to releasing Tendermint Core v0.34.22.
-* [v0.34.x](./v034/CometBFT.md), which was tested just before releasing v0.34.27
+* [v0.34.x](./v034/CometBFT.md) - Tested prior to releasing v0.34.27, using TM v0.34.x results as baseline.
-* [v0.37.x](./v037/), with TM v.34.x acting as a baseline
+* [v0.37.x](./v037/) - with TM v.34.x acting as a baseline